 Next a couple of views from inside the bar - back towards the entrance and across the floor.

 In the below image we can see some of the ceiling lights and wall sconces used in the seating areas, also faithfully reproduced from photos of the originals.
 The flooring around the perimeter was of a much wider and coarser grade than the finely engineered dance floor.

 Next one of my favorite views - from a seating bay on the southern flank, looking north the across the floor.
-Readers commenting on the model have told me that the alcoves were bookable, and the same social circles or families often booked the same alcove for the same events, year after year.
+Readers commenting on the model have told me that the alcoves were bookable, and the same social circles or families often booked the same spot for the same events, year after year.

 The jumble of formal seating and loose furniture continued along the eastern wall.
 In the distance, we see the area behind the stage with doors to the office and band room, and to the two staircases to the mezzanine floor.

 The spandrels on the sides of the dome were decorated with painted canvases depicting a dreamy night sky and oriental towers, resting in clouds under a cartoonish half-moon, and the inside of the dome had a faint motif of clouds.
-When Apel & Sons later took over the venue the spandrel paintings were replaced by panels, and the clouds were substituted by surrealist and jazzy musical instruments.
+When Apel & Sons later took over the venue the spandrel paintings were replaced by white panels, and the clouds were substituted by surrealist and jazzy musical instruments.

 Fluro tubes were relatively novel in the 1930s and were available in a restricted range of colours.
 From a later photo we do know that the vertical fluros on the flanks were yellow, blue and white as shown here.

 We can also see three powerful stage lights.
 It must have been a tough gig for musicians, playing for hours in three-piece suits, inside what was effectively a huge pizza oven.